Valeria Orsini Gets Flirty In Neon Orange Bikini In New Instagram Video

 “You’re are [sic] so beautiful sagittarius have a good Friday morning have a good 4th of July,” wished another supporter.

-Valeria also captivated her fans’ attention a week ago in another bikini, that time opting for a strappy white ensemble under a sheer coverup.
-She was photographed wearing silver roller blades in a parking lot, and there were three photos in the series.
-In the first picture, she crouched on the ground and placed her left elbow on her thigh.
+Valeria also captivated her fans’ attention a week ago in another bikini, that time opting for a strappy white ensemble under a sheer cover-up.
+She was photographed wearing silver rollerblades in a parking lot.
+In the first of three pictures, she crouched on the ground and placed her left elbow on her thigh.
 She parted her lips slightly in a coy manner and rocked a pair of white sunglasses with dark lenses.